Greg's First Time in the DPRK

 On the TV I tuned into Korean Central Television where a "television exercise" was on the program.

-A mix of women and men were wearing training outfits and did gymnastics in front of Hyangsan Hotel to the tunes of Women Are Flowers.
+A mix of women and men wore training outfits and did gymnastics in front of Hyangsan Hotel to the tunes of Women Are Flowers.
 A concept not entirely alien to me, between 1976 and 1989 the Hungarian Television also screened such a program every evening.

 I had just recently watched a Hungarian TV series from 1980 where the children of the family jumped up, moved the furniture away, and started to exercise when that program started to screen.
 It was part of life during "Goulash Communism".